JMDKC/jmdkc.github.io/_posts/2019-04-07-hammick-flowers.md

 ![](/Assets/hammick-flowers-1.jpg)

 Romantic references abound.
-There’s something of Caspar David Friedrich in Hammick’s usage of windows as a framing device - as well as the interest in pretty ships. *Poet Dreaming* explicitly apes the pose of Henry Wallis’ dead *Chatterton*, up the road in Tate Britain.
+There’s something of Caspar David Friedrich in Hammick’s usage of windows as a framing device - as well as the interest in pretty ships. *Poet Dreaming* explicitly apes the pose of Henry Wallis’ dead *Chatterton*, on permanent show up the road in Tate Britain.

 Other works explicitly reference Wordsworth and Walden Pond in their titles.
 And, as I mentioned earlier, there seemed to me to be something of that late Romantic’s dark blue and gold views of the Thames by Chelsea bridge in the works’ colour scheme.